John Huston

 Talk & Tour of First United Church

-Location: First United Church of Kelowna – 721 Bernard Avenue
+Location: First United Church of Kelowna – 721 Bernard

 Sponsored by COHS & Rutland Residents Association